Mesquite Senior Games … Your Athletic Encore

 In 2006 Basketball and Track and Field were not contested, Tennis was dropped due to unavailability of suitable courts and Swimming was dropped due to lack of a meet director.

-In 2009 Tennis returned when newer courts became available at Hafen Park.
+In 2009 Tennis returned when suitable courts became available at Hafen Park.

-In 2012 Archery was dropped due to low historical participation.
-Bridge was added and Track & Field added the Pole Vault.
+In 2012 Bridge was added.
+Archery was dropped due to low participation.

-In 2013 Golf was dropped due to lack of interest.
-Golf Long Drive and Road Race, 5K, All-Ages were added.
+In 2013 Golf was dropped due to low participation.
+Long Drive and a Road Race (for all ages) were added.